 In May 2020, after taking over Anadarko's share in Mozambique LNG Total announced it had secured USD 15 billion in financing.
 The group of about 20 banks involved in the lending includes Rand Merchant Bank, Standard Bank and Société Générale, which is acting as the financial adviser.

 export credit agencies

-Mozambique LNG is a joint venture of seven international companies, of which Anardarko is the largest share holder with 26.5% (Anadarko 2016 project overview).
-These companies are listed below.
+Mozambique LNG is a joint venture of seven companies, as listed below.